andrevidela/Research-report/Thesis/index.md

 ## Semirings and Their Semantics for Resource Tracking
 \label{subsec:semiring-semantics}

-Linear types allow us to declare variable to be use either `0`, `1` or any number of times.
+Linear types allow us to declare a variable to be used either `0`, `1` or any number of times.
 However, we’ve seen this approach is pretty restrictive, in this thesis we are interested in how to use multiplicities and quantitative types for the benefit of the user in terms of ergonomics and performance.

-This section is the result of our finding in section \ref{sec:performance} about performance.
-While the results are encouraging, they suggest that more drastic changes are required in order to derive a competitive advantage over other programming environments.
-Specially the ones targeted at systems-programming.
-However, making linear types easier to use is an obvious first step toward expressing the semantics of performant programs in the type and is the reason for the following development.
+This section is the result of our findings in section \ref{sec:performance} about performance.
+While the results are encouraging, they suggest that more drastic changes are required in order to derive a competitive advantage over other programming environments, especially the ones targeted at systems-programming.
+However, making linear types easier to use is an obvious first step toward expressing the semantics of performant programs in the type, and is the reason for the following development.

-Quantitative type theory tracks usage through a generic semirings, any implementation of QTT can use any positive semiring for it to function.
+Quantitative type theory tracks usage through a generic semiring, any implementation of QTT can use any positive semiring for it to function.
 Idris2 uses the following semiring:

 ```haskell
 data ZeroOneOmega = Rig0 | Rig1 | RigW